Community Pharmacy IT Group (CP ITG) workstream updates

 Overview of current pharmacy IT priorities

-NHS England, the Department of Health and Social Care, and the CP ITG have identified key IT priorities for the pharmacy sector.
+NHS England, the Department of Health and Social Care, and CP ITG have identified a set of key IT priorities for community pharmacy.
 These include:

 • the Professional Record Standards Body (PRSB) Community Pharmacy Data Standard;

-• the Community Pharmacy Contractual Framework (CPCF) IT;
+• IT to support the development of the Community Pharmacy Contractual Framework (CPCF);

 • electronic health records;